 EMS Agency has contracts or letters of understanding with EMS providers that reflect identified roles, responsibilities and performance standards.
-EMS providers with such agreements include emergency ambulance providers, trauma center, medical dispatch centers, first responder agencies, and emergency helicopter provider, and fire paramedic first responder agencies.
+EMS providers with agreements include emergency ambulance providers, trauma center, medical dispatch centers, fire paramedic first responder agencies, and emergency helicopter providers.
 The EMS Medical Director may serve as Medical Director of the fire paramedic program, and EMS staff is involved in program implementation and quality improvement activities.
-Revised 10/05
+Revised 09/06